 Unlike other social insurance benefits, it is not necessary to have a set number of PRSI contributions to qualify.
 It is simply necessary to be in employment that is insurable for Occupational Injuries.

-For confidential, independent and the most up to date information on your entitlements contact your local Citizens Information Bureau and if you have a question about this topic you can contact them via Phone Service on 0761 07 4000 (Monday to Friday, 9am to 8pm).
+For confidential, independent and the most up-to-date information on your entitlements contact your local Citizens Information Bureau via Phone Service on 0761 07 4000 (Monday to Friday, 9am to 8pm).

-You may also wish to avail of The National Advocacy Service for People with Disabilities (NAS) services.
-The National Advocacy Service (NAS) is an organisation which helps adults with disabilities.
+The National Advocacy Service for People with Disabilities (NAS) is an organisation which helps adults with disabilities.
 NAS provides a free and confidential advocacy service to adults with a disability, aged 18 years and over.
 NAS has a particular remit to work with people with disabilities who are in vulnerable situations, such as people who are isolated from their community of choice or mainstream society, may communicate differently and who have limited formal or natural supports.
-Visit the advocacy.ie website to find out more about their service and how to use it.
+Visit advocacy.ie to find out more about their service and how to use it.

-In addition to the above main social welfare payments there are additional payments that you may be eligible to claim: These include:
+In addition to the above main social welfare payments, there are additional payments that you may be eligible to claim.

 - Free Travel